Last updated: June 17, 2026

 Choosing a safe provider

-Use the official state search tool to look up licensed programs, inspection reports, and Grow NJ Kids participation.
+Use the official provider search to look for licensed programs and inspection information.
 You can also call your CCR&R and ask for a list that matches your work hours, child’s age, location, language needs, transportation, and special needs.

 Visit before you enroll when you can.
-Ask about staff turnover, discipline policy, food, naps, medication, communication, closure days, and how they handle emergencies.
-If your child has asthma, allergies, a disability, or an Individualized Education Program, ask what they can safely support and what paperwork they need.
+Ask about staff turnover, discipline policy, food, naps, medication, communication, closure days, and emergencies.
+If your child has asthma, allergies, a disability, or an Individualized Education Program, ask what the provider can safely support and what paperwork it needs.

 If you are denied, delayed, or overwhelmed

 First, ask what the reason is in plain language.
-A denial may be because of income, missing documents, activity hours, provider eligibility, child age, citizenship or immigration category for the child, or a deadline that was missed.
+A denial may be because of income, missing documents, activity hours, provider eligibility, child age, child citizenship or immigration category, or a missed deadline.

 - Ask your CCR&R for the exact missing item and the deadline.